mrs-brubotics/controllers_brubotics/README.md

 ## How to create a new controller in this package?
 ### Convention

 when I write "controller name", I mean the name of the class.
-It should be written without underscores, with caps, like this:
+It should be written without underscores, with caps, and ending with controller, like this:
 > ExampleController

 And when I say "controller namespace", I mean the name of the namespace, the cpp file and the folder where it's located.
 It should be written in lowercase with underscores, like this: